Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

    so-import-pcap works differently on Security Onion 2.0 than it did in previous versions!

    Please consider this new version to be experimental!

+   Also, don't forget that so-import-pcap requires sudo!

 This new version of so-import-pcap currently requires you to run through Setup first.
 You can choose Eval or Standalone.
-Once Setup completes, you can then run ``so-import-pcap`` and supply the full path to at least one pcap file.
+Once Setup completes, you can then run ``sudo so-import-pcap`` and supply the full path to at least one pcap file.

 For example, to import a single pcap named ``import.pcap``: